sentrysoftware/metricshub/hws-doc/src/site/markdown/integration/helix.md

 ### Identifying the top consumer sites

-High electricity consumption in a server room (site), the resulting costs, and CO2 emission levels can be multifactorial: a large number of servers, servers that no longer meet high-efficiency standards, unused and not decommissioned servers, etc.
+Operating servers that no longer meet high efficiency standards can result in high electricity consumption, costs, and carbon emission levels. **${solutionName}** can help you identify the most energy-intensive sites and hosts to reduce your electricity bills and carbon emissions.
-Hardware Sentry can help you identify the most energy-intensive sites to reduce your electricity bills and carbon emissions.
+**${solutionName}** can help you identify the most energy-intensive sites to reduce your electricity bills and carbon emissions.

-The **Total Power** column of the **Sites** section in the **Hardware Sentry - Main** dashboard displays the total power consumption of the monitored hosts by site.
+The **Total Power** column of the **Sites** section in the **${solutionName} - Main** dashboard displays the total power consumption of the monitored hosts by site.
 The sites with the higher **Total Power** are the most energy-consuming.

 ![Helix Dashboards - Identifying the top consumer sites](../images/helix-total-power-per-site.png)